turbot/steampipe-plugin-shodan/docs/index.md

 # Steampipe

-The Steampipe CLI is open source software that allows you to perform real-time queries against cloud APIs using SQL, without having to extract, transform and load data into a local DB.
+The Steampipe CLI is open source software that allows you to perform real-time queries against cloud APIs using SQL; without having to extract, transform and load data into a local DB.
 If you are just getting started checkout [steampipe.io](https://steampipe.io).

 # Shodan

 Shodan is a search engine for Internet-connected devices.
 Shodan gathers information about devices directly connected to the Internet.
-The types of devices that are indexed can vary tremendously: ranging from small desktops up to nuclear power plants and everything in between.
+The types of devices that are indexed can vary tremendously: ranging from internet connected cameras to cloud hosted servers, and everything in-between.

 # Steampipe + Shodan

-Steampipe allows you to query Shodan's APIs with SQL, including host metadata, open ports, DNS info and potential exploits; this is even more powerful when joining against other cloud service APIs:
+Steampipe allows you to query Shodan's APIs with SQL; retrieving host metadata, open ports, DNS info and even potential exploits.
+This metadata can be made even more powerful by joining against other cloud service APIs:

 ```sql
 select